piethoncode/Termite-Farms/readme.md

   - I *might* have taken a little bit from stack overflow...
   - And it looks like I have barely contibuted on the graph because [techyporcupine](https://github.com/techyporcupine) took my code from my fork and added before i was done 😠
 - Idea mostly from [piethoncode](https://github.com/piethoncode/).
 It's also his domain.
-  - Well actually we got it for free from the github for education program thing.
+  - Well actually we got the domain for free from the github for education program thing.
-  - And for some reason [techyporcupine](https://github.com/techyporcupine) put ads on the site...
-I'm pretty sure he also was the one to right to email to [barak](https://www.youtube.com/c/CRACKLEgames).
+- [techyporcupine](https://github.com/techyporcupine) I'm pretty sure he also was the one to write to email to [barak](https://www.youtube.com/c/CRACKLEgames).
 - And of course ty rick for the amzing song ❤️